HigherOrderCO/Bend/docs/syntax.md

 (first, second) = (1, 2)
 return second

+{x y} = {2 3}
 ```

-Assigns a value to a variable, it's possible to pattern match match tuples.
+Assigns a value to a variable, it's possible to pattern match match tuples and superpositions.

 ### In-Place Operation